choderalab/pymbar/README.md

 The pymbar module requires the following:

 * Python 2.4 or later: http://www.python.org/
+* The `Python.h` header file (either installed via the Python installer, but a separate `python-dev` package on distributions like Ubunti)
 * the NumPy package: http://numpy.scipy.org/
 * the SciPy package: http://www.scipy.org/
 * Some optional graphing functionality in the tests requires the matplotlib library: http://matplotlib.sourceforge.net/